Outreach

 Introduction

-The Outreach arm of the Columbia Space Initiative (CSI) has been focused for several years on connecting with and engaging middle school students throughout New York City.
-Our educational programming is specifically focused on space science and engineering topics, and is developed to increase exposure to not only STEM concepts, but also professional and educational pathways within STEM fields.
-We work primarily with students underrepresented in STEM, and in the previous academic year, our efforts brought enriching experiences to over 800 students in total.
+The Outreach branch of the Columbia Space Initiative (CSI) has been focused for several years on connecting with and engaging middle and high school students throughout New York City.
+Our educational programming is specifically focused on space science and engineering topics, and is developed to increase exposure to and engagement with not only STEM concepts, but also to professional and educational pathways within STEM fields.
+We work primarily with students underrepresented in STEM, and in the previous academic year, our efforts brought enriching experiences to over 1000 students in total.

 Through our partnership with local non-profit Sophie Gerson Healthy Youth (SGHY), CSI volunteers visit schools to teach students about aerospace engineering and science, serve as guides for science museum trips, invite students to campus to learn about CSI's many technical missions, and volunteer as summer camp astronomy counselors.
 We also host a semester-long project where students get to design, build, and launch their own model rockets, and are currently working to develop new programming centered around our cube satellite mission.